Suriyakumardurai/PDF-DOCX-TXT-FILES-TRANSLATOR/README.md

 How to Run

-Step 1 : Open Command Prompt
+Step 1 : Open Command Prompt in this foler path

 Step 2 : Run the command "python app.py"